holepunchto/librocksdb/README.md

-# libcompact
+# librocksdb

-Compact encoding schemes for C with the same ABI as <https://github.com/holepunchto/compact-encoding>.
+C bindings for RocksDB with support for asynchronous batch operations.

 ## API

-See [`include/compact.h`](include/compact.h) for the public API.
+See [`include/rocksdb.h`](include/rocksdb.h) for the public API.

 ## License